History & Prehistory

 Fort Belknap Indian Reservation

-The Fort Belknap Indian Reservation is home to two tribes, the Assiniboine and the Gros Ventre, with a combined enrollment of about 4,000.
-The reservation and additional tribal lands encompass 650,000 acres of plains and grasslands in north-central Montana.
+The Fort Belknap Indian Reservation in north-central Montana is home to two tribes, the Aaniiih (Gros Ventre) and the Nakoda (Assiniboine), with a combined enrollment of roughly 4,000-5,000 tribal members.
+The reservation and additional tribal lands encompass about 675,000 acres of plains, grasslands, and breaks between the Milk River and the Little Rocky Mountains.

 For more information about the Fort Belknap Reservation contact: